Genu varum: Treatment

 Generally, no treatment is required for idiopathic presentation as it is a normal anatomical variant in young children.
 Treatment is indicated when it persists beyond 3 1/2 years old.
 In the case of unilateral presentation or progressive worsening of the curvature, when caused by rickets, the most important thing is to treat the constitutional disease, at the same time instructing the care-giver never to place the child on their feet.
 In many cases, this is quite sufficient in itself to effect a cure, but matters can be hastened somewhat by applying splints.
 When the deformity arises in older patients, either from trauma or occupation, the only permanent treatment is surgery, but orthopaedic bracing can provide relief.

 Rickets

 Rickets usually causes bone deformities in all four extremities.
-Genu varum may resolve spontaneously with modification of lifestyle activities or after receiving medical treatment.
-Some deformities do not correct spontaneously and need surgical intervention especially if they are severe and causing gait difficulties.
+Rachitic activity associated with nutritional rickets may resolve spontaneously with modification of life style activities or after receiving medical treatment.
+Following resolution of rachitic activity or healing of active nutritional rickets, some residual angular knee deformities tend to self-correct or remodel spontaneously over time.
+This alleviates the need for corrective surgical intervention.
+That is particularly applicable to young and middle-aged children with moderated deformities.
+Contrastingly, other patients with healed angular knee deformities including genu varum tend to persist.
+That is, they do not correct spontaneously and could require corrective surgery.
 The main surgical modality used to treat genu varum arising from rickets is guided growth surgery, also known as growth modulation surgery.